SaracenRhue/saracenrhue.github.io/_posts/2024-10-28-tailscale.md

 ## Overview

-Tailscale is is a VPN based on Wireguard and allows you to connect your devices in a mesh network.
+Tailscale is is a VPN based on Wireguard and allows you to connect your devices in a wireguard mesh network.

 ## Installation